 Disclosure and Barring Service Victory | Kangs DBS Solicitors

-Following the submission of detailed representations to Essex Police, they have decided not to disclose information on our client’s enhanced Disclosure and Barring Service (‘DBS’) Certificate.
+Following the submission of detailed representations to West Midlands Police, they have decided not to disclose information on our client’s Enhanced Disclosure and Barring Service (‘DBS’) Certificate.

-Kangs Solicitors were instructed to represent a health care professional in relation to information the Police wanted to include on his enhanced DBS certificate.
+- Kangs Solicitors was instructed to represent a care worker in relation to information the Police sought to disclose on her enhanced DBS Certificate

 Route to Success | Kangs Pro-active Criminal Defence Team